Gabe-X/JavaScript-Projects/Meditation app/README.txt

 This is a meditation application that I created using Javascript, html, and css.
 I used two of my favorite meditation songs for this app.
-I use this app everyday to enhance my mental well-being and just to relax.
+I use this app to enhance my mental well-being and just to relax.